C-3sc0/pands-problem-sheet/README.md

 >The output is presented with a € sign and decimal point separating the euro and cent values of the amount

 This program is designed to perform basic currency calculations.

 The program's limitation is that it does not verify or check the user's input to ensure that the inputted values are indeed legitimate money amounts.
 It does not, for example, verify that the input numbers are non-negative integers or that they reflect valid monetary values.
-To resolve this problem, a while loop[^1] has been added to ask the user to enter a valid non-negative number after entering a negative amount.
+To resolve this problem, a *while* *loop*[^1] has been added to ask the user to enter a valid non-negative number after entering a negative amount.
 This guarantees that the program only operates on valid monetary values and returns the correct result.

-One of the challenges of this program was finding a way to output the € sign.
-After a research on the web I found helpful information on Stack Overflow[^2] website whch offered various opton to solve the problem.
+One of the challenges of this program was finding a way to output the *€* *sign*.
+After a research on the web I found helpful information on **Stack** **Overflow**[^2] website whch offered various opton to solve the problem.
 I choose to incorporate the € Unicode glyph number:
 ```
 \u20ac
 ```